Azure/Azure-Sentinel/Solutions/ZeroNetworks/Data Connectors/SegmentFunctionConnector/README.md

 i.
 Go to Microsoft Sentinel -> Data Connectors

 ii.
-Click on the `Zero Networks Access Orchestrator Audit (Function)` connector, connector page will open.
+Click on the `Zero Networks Segment Audit (Function)` connector, connector page will open.

 iii.
 Click on the blue `Deploy to Azure` button.